microsoft/reactxp/docs/docs/components/text.md

 // For non-zero values, truncates with ellipsis if necessary
 numberOfLines: number = 0;

-// Is the text selectable (affects mouse pointer and copy command)
-selectable: boolean = false;

 // Mouse & Touch Events
 onPress?: (e: SyntheticEvent) => void = undefined;
 onContextMenu?: (e: SyntheticEvent) => void = undefined;

+// Is the text selectable (affects mouse pointer and copy command)
+selectable: boolean = false;

 // See below for supported styles
 style: TextStyleRuleSet | TextStyleRuleSet[] = [];

+// ID that can be used to identify the instantiated element for testing purposes.
+testId: string = undefined;
 ```

 ## Styles